bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 46°
-- light rain
+- light rainmist
 - 96% humidity
-- 9 mph wind
+- 11 mph wind
-- 0.69 inches of precipitation in the past 24 hours
+- 0.73 inches of precipitation in the past 24 hours

 ## Temperature History